erinvdoyle/instatrip/README.md

 1. Navigate to `https://instatrip-ffc10cb98741.herokuapp.com`or [follow this link](https://instatrip-ffc10cb98741.herokuapp.com/)
 2. Click the *Run Program* button at the top of the page
 3. Follow the instructions on the main menu to either read *About* the program or *Start* it
 4. After starting the program, answer the questions and select your vacation preferences.
 Then choose from the cities presented and receive the cheapest flight for your preferred destination.
-You may then copy the provided link and purchase the flight from Ryanair, *Start Over* to select new cities, or *Exit* the program
+You may then use the booking details to select and purchase the flight from Ryanair, *Start Over* to select new cities, or *Exit* the program

 ## Target Audience